pegnet/docs/faq.md

    <details>
       <summary id="what-is-peg" aria-hidden="true">What is PEG?</summary>
       <p>Peg Network Token (PEG) is the PegNet token that summarizes the value of the set of pegged tokens in the market.
 The market value of all the pegged assets, divided by the number of existing PEG is used to set the value of PEG prior to exchanges establishing a market price.
 PEG can be converted into any pegged asset and any pegged asset can be converted into PEG.
 For example, if the value of one PEG is $2.00 you could convert it into two pUSD.</p>
-      <p>Conversion involves burning the asset you are contributing and issuing the asset that you want.
+      <p>Conversions remove the asset you are contributing from supply and issuing the asset that you want.
 This is done in the context of the prices in USD for the assets involved, as determined by the market price.</p>
    </details>
    <details>
       <summary id="how-is-the-value-of-assets-determined" aria-hidden="true">How is the value of assets like Gold determined by the network?</summary>